- The Embassy

 Women in Government and Business

-Women graduates in the UAE can now be found working in government, engineering, science, health care, media, computer technology, law, commerce and the oil industry.
+Women graduates in the UAE excel in government, engineering, science, health care, media, computer technology, law, commerce and the oil industry.

-- Four UAE cabinet ministers are women—including Sheikha Lubna Al Qasimi, Minister for International Cooperation and Development who was on Forbes magazine’s 2007 list of the 100 most powerful women in the world.
+- Five women serve in the UAE Cabinet—including Sheikha Lubna Al Qasimi, Minister for International Cooperation and Development who was recognized by Forbes magazine as one of the 100 most powerful women in the world.

-- Nine women hold seats within the Federal National Council, accounting for 20 percent of the membership.
-The FNC is a consultative parliamentary body.
+- Seven women hold seats within the Federal National Council (FNC), a consultative parliamentary body, accounting for nearly 20 percent of the FNC’s membership.

 The 2007 United Nations Development Programme (UNDP) status report on Millennium Development Goals recognized the positive outcome of the UAE’s target-oriented policies in a number of areas, including women’s empowerment.
 It particularly noted that the state legislations in the UAE do not discriminate on the basis of gender with respect to education, employment or the quality of services provided.